EthanJones317/ethan-jones/README.md

 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on

-- 📫 How to reach me
+- 📫 How to reach me: @ihateliving53 on x.com

-- 😄 Pronouns:
+- 😄 Pronouns: it/was

-- ⚡ Fun fact: ethan
+- ⚡ Fun fact: I was arrested on the 12th March, 2018 for disclosed reasons.